JCKodel/kfx_dependency_injection/README.md

 Notice that the order of registration doesn't matter, as long as you register all dependencies before using them (a good place is the `main` method, before your app runs).

 The `platformInfo` argument is an instance of the `PlatformInfo`, so you can instantly know what kind of media you are using (Flutter Web, Flutter Desktop or Flutter Mobile) and the host you are running (Android, iOS, Windows, MacOS or Linux).
-That info is separated between media and host so you can know when you are running Flutter Web on an
+That info is separated between media and host, so you can know when you are running Flutter Web on an
 Android device, for instance (perhaps to choose the appropriate design system (i.e. Material, Apple or Fluent)).
 In the example above, I could tell my concrete log implementation if we are running Flutter Web or native.

 Now, to get your authentication service, with the injected log stuff defined in the registration, you just need to: